ShinyKiwis/notes/web/js-journey/theory/02-primitive-types/primitive-types.md

 ## Definition
 All types except **Object** define immutable values represented directly at the lowest level of the language.
 We refer to values of these types as primitive values.

-=> In Javascript, primitive values are IMMUTABLE by default, once a primitive value is created, it cannot be changed, although the variable that holds it ay be reassigned another value.
+=> In Javascript, primitive values are IMMUTABLE by default, once a primitive value is created, it cannot be changed, although the variable that holds it may be reassigned another value.

 By contrast, **Object** and **arrays** are mutable by default, their properties and elements can be changed without reassigning a new value.

-All primitive types, except ```null```, can be tested by the typeof operator. ```typeof```null returns "object", so one has to use === null to test for null.
+All primitive types, except ```null```, can be tested by the typeof operator. ```typeof``` null returns "object", so one has to use === null to test for null.

 ```javascript
 console.log(typeof null) // Return 'object'